Initiating a Complaint

 A student may be subject to the Student Conduct Process in addition to any civil or criminal proceedings.
 The University, in its sole discretion, will make the decision whether or not to delay the Student Conduct Process until the conclusion of any civil or criminal action associated with a complaint.
 If a referred student chooses not to participate in the Student Conduct Process because of a pending legal action, the hearing officer may render a decision based solely on the written documentation and/or the complainant’s testimony available at the time without the benefit of information from the referred student.

 The Student Conduct Process is designed to be educational, not legal, in nature.
 Rules of evidence and discovery do not apply to the Student Conduct Process.
 Students should not draw parallel interpretations between the Code of Student Responsibility or other DePaul policies and criminal or civil law.
 The outcome of a legal proceeding is not determinative on the Student Conduct Process.

 All written notices regarding student conduct actions will be delivered personally or via the postal service or email.
-It is a student’s responsibility to ensure that his/her information (including address, phone number and email) is current in Campus Connect.
+It is a student’s responsibility to ensure that their information (including address, phone number and email) is current in Campus Connect.

 Upon a written complaint that an alleged violation has occurred, the Dean of Students Office or other designated office shall conduct an initial review.

 At the time of the initial review, the student will be given the following:

-- A written statement of the alleged violations in sufficient enough detail to enable the student to prepare a defense.
+- A written statement of the alleged violations in sufficient enough detail to enable the student to prepare.

 - Reasonable access to information specific to one’s case.